andriabakti/coffeeShop-BE/README.md

 <h1 align="center">CoffeeTeria - API</h1>

-This is the API for <b>CoffeeTeria</b>, a web-based café or coffee shop application where the customer can be easily orders the available foods & beverages in the menu by their own self.
+This is the API for <b>[CoffeeTeria (Web)](https://github.com/andriabakti/coffeeteria-frontend)</b>, a web-based café or coffee shop application where the customer can be easily orders the available foods & beverages in the menu by their own self.
 This API is built with:

 - [Node.js](https://nodejs.org/en/)
 - [Express.js](https://expressjs.com/)